acoupi/acoupi/docs/index.md

     <tr>
         <td>
             <a href="tutorials">Tutorials</a>
-            <p>Get started with a step by step guide on how to install, configure and deploy acoupi for new users.</p>
+            <p>Step-by-step information on how to install, configure and deploy acoupi for new users.</p>
         </td>
         <td>
             <a href="how_to_guide">How-to Guides</a>
-            <p>Hands-on guides covering how to customise key elements of acoupi.</p>
+            <p>Guides to learn how to customise and built key elements of acoupi.</p>
         </td>
     </tr>
     <tr>
         <td>
             <a href="explanation">Explanation</a>
-            <p>Understand key elements of acoupi to gain insights on how they work under the hood.</p>
+            <p>Overview of the key elements of acoupi: what they are and how they work.</p>
         </td>
         <td>
             <a href="reference">Reference</a>
-            <p>Technical information.</p>
+            <p>Technical information refering to acoupi code.</p>
         </td>
     </tr>
 </table>

+!!! tip "Important"

+    We would love to hear your feedback about the documentation.
+We are always looking to hearing suggestions to improve readability and user's ease of navigation.
+Don't hesitate to reach out if you have comments!

 *[CLI]: Command Line Interface
 *[DL]: Deep Learning